rizinorg/rz-ghidra/README.md

 git submodule update
 ```

-Then, the plugin can be built as follows:
+Then, the radare2 plugin can be built and installed as follows:

 ```
 mkdir build && cd build
-cmake ..
+cmake -DCMAKE_INSTALL_PREFIX=~/.local ..
 make
+make install
 ```

-**TODO**: add install target and info about it
+Here, set the `CMAKE_INSTALL_PREFIX` to a location where radare2 can load the plugin from.
+The install step is necessary for the plugin to work because it includes installing the necessary Sleigh files.

+To also build the Cutter plugin, pass `-DBUILD_CUTTER_PLUGIN=ON -DCUTTER_SOURCE_DIR=/path/to/cutter/source` to cmake.

 ## License